lab240/lab240.github.io/src/pages/index.md

 ---
-title: Markdown page example
+title: my hello page title
+description: my hello page description
+hide_table_of_contents: true
 ---

-# Markdown page example
+# Hello

-You don't need React to write simple standalone pages.
+How are you?